nahumsa/DM-Reconstruction/README.md

 - Models:
     - `VAE_Keras.py` : Variational Autoencoder implementation on keras.
     - `TVAE.py` : Variational Autoencoder implementation using trace distance as a loss function.
+    - `EVAE.py` : Variational Autoencoder implementation using quantum entropy measurements as a loss function.
+(Not completed)